zhtdbb1/MajoranaNeutrinoHunt-Web-playground/index.md

 [Our report(TBC)][report]{: .btn .btn-primaruy .fs-5 .mb-4 .mb-md-0 }

 {: .note }
-> The purple button above links toour project repo, click [here] or the link at the top right corner of this page to see the repo for this website.
+> The purple button above links to our project repo, click [here] or the link at the top right corner of this page to see the repo for this website.

 ---